-Agencies are required to use the Appropriation Maintenance Application (AMA) to establish appropriations for budget fiscal years 2024-25.
-Agencies can select from the following SWIFT appropriation entry options in AMA, as appropriate, to establish appropriations in budget periods 2024 and 2025:
+Agencies are required to use the Appropriation Maintenance Application (AMA) to establish appropriations for budget fiscal years 2025 and if needed, 2024.
+Agencies can select from the following SWIFT appropriation entry options in AMA, as appropriate, to establish appropriations in budget periods 2024 or 2025:

-- · Copy existing appropriation from any budget period - Create new appropriation ID for one budget period or both years of the new biennium - Copy existing appropriations from the Base Year (2023) into 2024 and 2025 and update them in AMA or download them into an Excel file that can be updated for the new biennium and then imported back into AMA for validation and approval.
+- Copy existing appropriation from any budget period - Create new appropriation ID for one budget period or both years of biennium - Copy existing appropriations from the Base Year (2023) into 2024 and 2025 and update them in AMA or download them into an Excel file that can be updated for the biennium and then imported back into AMA for validation and approval.